Apisium/PureLauncherOfficePlugins/README.md

 ## Plugins

 - MultiInstances: Allows you to run multiple game instances.
+- AuthlibInjector: Allow you to use AuthlibInjector to login.
-- Bot: Allows you to create a programmable MineCraft bot.
+- MCBot: Allows you to create a programmable MineCraft bot.

 ## Author